If you develop PHP with VSCode, use the most powerful IntelliSense tool, intelephense

 We will create a new AwesomeService class for each test to prevent it from being affected by other tests.
 In this case, we will write many methods like $this->awesomeService->awesomeMethod(), so this is where code completion comes in handy.
 Unfortunately, completion does not work in the above code

-In this case, you can enable completion by specifying the type of the class property.
+In this case, specifying the type of the class property will enable code completion.

-The following code adds a comment to enable completion.
+The following is the code with comments added to enable code completion.

 class AwesomeServiceTest { /** @var AwesomeService */ protected $awesomeService; public function setUp() { $this->awesomeService = $this->app->make(AwesomeService::class); } // The following omitted }